 - Press the Add a New Rule button on the Add A New Rule dialog to save and add the new Event Rule.
 The event rule will be selected and ready for editing on the Edit Rules page.

-Adding the Rule Conditions
+Add the Rule Conditions

 Select the Match If All Filters Match mode.
 Selecting this option means that this rule will only be triggered whenever the rule’s event occurs and if all of the conditions listed are fulfilled.

-To prevent the system from sending every incoming file, click New button to add a condition and set the Variable to '{{LPNT}} Local File Parent Directory', Comparison to 'Equals' and Value to a new directory like 'c:\ftproot\test\uploads' that you create in your path.
+To prevent the system from sending every incoming file, click New button to add a condition and set the Variable to '{{LPNT}} Local File Parent Directory', Comparison to 'Contains' and Value to a directory path like 'ftproot\test\uploads' that you create in your path.
 Click the Add button.

-Adding the Rule Actions
+Add the Rule Actions

-Add a new action and select Send a File and in the Using drop-down select the Event Target created in the Event Targets step.
+Add a new action and select Send a File in the 'Action' drop down.
+In the Using drop-down, select the Event Target created in the Event Targets step.
 See the ‘Send a File Event Action’ screenshot below.

 Since the action is sending a file that just came in, we can set File Path From to {{LFP}} which is a variable representing the 'Local File Path.'
 And for File Path To, we can select {{LFN}} which is just the filename part of the incoming file.